rohilthopu/pdb-django/README.md

     Changed sorting options on the calendar tables so that both tables now use DataTables to organize and display stuff

     Re-enabled DataTables on the JP table

+    Updated scripts for updatecardsna/updateskillsna to only collect most recent data, so as to preserve any changes that might have been made to the db from the front end.